hacl-star/hacl-star/README.md

 hacl-star
 =========

-HACL* is a formally verified cryptographic library in F\*, developed as part of Project [Everest].
+HACL* is a formally verified cryptographic library in [F\*], developed as part of [Project Everest].
 HACL stands for High-Assurance Cryptographic Library and its design is inspired by discussions at the HACS series of workshops.
 The goal of this library is to develop *reference* implementations for popular cryptographic primitives and to verify them for memory safety, side-channel resistance, and (where applicable) functional correctness.
-All code is written and verified in F\* and then compiled to C or OCaml for execution.
+All code is written and verified in F\* and then compiled to C or to OCaml for execution.
 The primitives and constructions supported currently are:

 * Stream ciphers: Chacha20, Salsa20, XSalsa20